dotnet/docs/docs/standard/datetime/how-to-use-dateonly-timeonly.md

 <xref:System.TimeOnly> can be created from and converted to, a <xref:System.TimeSpan>.
 Also, `TimeOnly` can be used with a <xref:System.DateTime>, either to create the `TimeOnly` instance, or to create a `DateTime` instance as long as a date is provided.

-The following example creates a `TimeOnly` object from a `TimeSpan` and then converts it back:
+The following example creates a `TimeOnly` object from a `TimeSpan`, and then converts it back:

 :::code language="csharp" source="./snippets/how-to-use-dateonly-timeonly/csharp/Program.cs" id="time_timespan":::
 :::code language="vb" source="./snippets/how-to-use-dateonly-timeonly/vb/Program.vb" id="time_timespan":::